Resilience valuation

 Disclaimer

-Analyses are based on estimations only for the purpose of testing the SAVi Tool developed for QRA by IISD.
-The SAVi Tool is a pilot project using qualitative and quantitative data available.
-As more data becomes available, the SAVi Tool will be improved and refined over time.
+The SAVi Tool Pilot Project analyses were based on estimations only for the purpose of testing the SAVi Tool developed for QRA by IISD, using qualitative and quantitative data available at the time.

 Contact